Pistonite/celer/docs/src/toolbar.md

 :::
 - <FluentIcon name="Layer20Regular"/> `May layer`: Change the current layer displayed.
 This is disabled if there are only 1 layer.
 - <FluentIcon name="ZoomIn20Regular"/> `Zoom in` and <FluentIcon name="ZoomOut20Regular"/> `Zoom out`: Change the zoom level.
 You can also scroll on the map to change it.

-## Diagnostic Options
-- <FluentIcon name="DocumentError20Regular" /> `View diagnostics`: Quickly jump to a line where there is an error, warning, or info message.

 ## Other
 - <FluentIcon name="Settings20Regular" /> `Settings`: Open the setting dialog.